kamalrana123/en-Tnt-gym-Assignment/README.md

      - to add new appointment the client just click on add appointment and add time and date of the appointment

-- The second page of the application is appoinment page where we can add new client
+- The second page of the application is appointment page where we can add new client

 <img src="https://drive.google.com/uc?id=1W-210mRA0IaQm_W1Hs8XaPlhZR_xI61z"
      alt="sample image"